 h.
 Is there biological plausibility?

 The first step in the revised algorithm is to look for strong evidence for other causes.
-If there is an alternate explanation, the AEFI is classified as “Inconsistent with causal association to immunization.”
+If there is an alternate explanation, the AEFI is classified as ‘Inconsistent with causal association to immunization’.
 John Mackie has noted that in nature there could be multiple reasons (causes) for the same outcome, and if two possible causes exist simultaneously either of them could be the causative factor8.
-It is to be noted that with the WHO UMC classification of ADR and the old WHO/Brighton Classification of AEFI, even if an alternate explanation is available, a causative association with drug or vaccine is still considered “Possible.”
-Moreover, the two possible causes could be working synergistically.
-An example of this is where genetic and other individual susceptibility factors make one susceptible to developing an AEFI14.
-In the new algorithm, if there is an alternate explanation for the AEFI, or another factor is involved15, causative association with vaccine is rejected13.
+It is to be noted that with the WHO-UMC classification of ADR and the old WHO/Brighton Classification of AEFI, even if an alternate explanation is available, a causative association with drug or vaccine is still considered ‘Possible’.
+Moreover, the two causes could be working synergistically.
+An example of this is where genetic and other individual susceptibility factors make one susceptible to developing an AEFI15,16.
+In the new algorithm, if there is an alternate explanation for the AEFI, or another factor is involved, causative association with vaccine is rejected12,14.

-The COIMS/WHO Report on Pharmacovigilance is used at this level11.
+The COIMS / WHO Report on pharmacovigilance is used at this level13.
 AEFI-specific case definitions for some reactions have been developed.
-In instances where specific case definitions and criteria are not available for a particular AEFI, it is permissible to improvise using case definitions adopted from “standard medical literature, or national guidelines or they may be adopted locally by the reviewers” (page 11 CIOMS/WHO report).
-AEFI that meet case definitions and which occur within the time window of increased risk are classified as “consistent causal association to immunization.”
+In instances where specific case definitions and criteria are not available for a particular AEFI, it is permissible to improvise using case definitions adopted from ‘standard medical literature, or national guidelines or they may be adopted locally by the reviewers’ (page 11 CIOMS / WHO report).
+AEFI that meet case definitions and which occur within the time window of increased risk are classified as ‘consistent causal association to immunization’.

 The acceptable time window for each adverse event is different.
-For the macrophagic myofasciitis affected patients usually are middle-aged adults, presenting with diffuse arthromyalgias, chronic fatigue, and marked cognitive deficits, fatigue, or depression due to long-term persistence of aluminium hydroxide within macrophages at the site of previous immunization16.
-However, surveillance for Periodic Safety Update Reports (PSUR) do not extent for so long.
+The macrophagic myofasciitis affected patients usually are middle-aged adults presenting diffuse arthromyalgias, chronic fatigue, and marked cognitive deficits, fatigue, or depression due to long-term persistence of aluminium hydroxide within macrophages at the site of previous immunization17.
+However, AEFI surveillance seldom extents for so long.

 Theoretically, reactions that are not known to have a causal association or those that are not in the time window of increased risk can move to Step 3.
 At this stage, an enquiry is made whether there is strong evidence against causal association.
 Proving of a negative is notoriously difficult as it is impossible to affirm that in every circumstance, an irregular outcome is impossible.
 The example provided in the manual relates to MMR and autism.